Type I Diabetes TCM Therapeutic R&D

 Overview

 Type I diabetes corresponds to the "Lower Wasting" severe form of Xiao-Ke in TCM.
 The 'Plain Questions' states: "This person must have frequently consumed sweet and rich foods; richness causes internal heat, sweetness causes middle fullness, thus qi overflows upward, transforming into Xiao-Ke."
 The root lies in kidney-yin deficiency with essence insecurity, involving the lungs and spleen.
-ZhengYiKang's Type I Diabetes wellness formula employs "nourishing yin, supplementing kidney; boosting qi, astringing essence; generating fluids, quenching thirst" as the wellness approach, starting from the Kidney meridian while attending to Lung and Spleen.
+ZhengYiKang's Type I Diabetes therapeutic R&D achievement employs "nourishing yin, supplementing kidney; boosting qi, astringing essence; generating fluids, quenching thirst" as the treatment R&D approach, starting from the Kidney meridian while attending to Lung and Spleen.

 Herb Properties & Meridian Tropism